economolab/MAP/README.md

 	- you should create this file if you want to know where a unit was recorded from.
 	- see `/basic-analysis/utils.py/saveCCFCoordsAndRegion()`
 	- you need the `allensdk` and `nrrd` packages, along with the allen annotation volume (2017, 10um) and structure map.
+	- might be helpful to create a new conda env for just this step since there might be package versioning issues
 	- _Let munib know if want these to be created for you for specific sessions_